 Bia Hoi Chop

-Bia Hoi is a Vietnamese restaurant that serves authentic Vietnamese food.
-They specialise in fresh pho noodles made from Japanese rice.
-The banh mi sandwiches here are also very popular.
-The restaurant is bright with an open space, reminding you of a Vietnamese street stall.
+Bia Hoi Chop is a Vietnamese restaurant in Nakano that serves authentic Vietnamese food, specialising in fresh pho noodles made from Japanese rice.
+The banh mi sandwiches are also very popular.
+The restaurant’s open space reminds one of a Vietnamese street stall and is named after Bia Hoi, a type of Vietnamese draft beer known as “the cheapest beer in the world”.
+It’s a place where you can experience the “unchanging Vietnamese spirit”.

 Find out more about Bia Hoi Chop here on Google maps.